behaviors and factors that can earn a few hours - breaking latest news - Breaking Latest News

-According to US Coast Guard calculations, there will be breathable air on board only until 11am on Thursday (5am Boston time).
+According to calculations by the US Coast Guard, there will be “breathable air” on board only until 11 am on Thursday (5 am Boston time).
 The race against time is getting tighter to save the crew and hopes are dwindling by the hour.

 From a medical point of view, we asked an expert to trace the physiological and psychological scenarios of the people on board: what could be the behaviors to implement to prolong survival a little and what can happen over time?